ddewaele/langchainjs-debugging/README.md

 - langchainjs/langchain-core
 - langchainjs/libs/langchain-openai

-In order to link the @langchain/core module, you will need to run the following command :
+In order to link the @langchain/core module, you will need to run the following commands :

 ```
+pnpm link --global langchain
 pnpm link --global @langchain/core
+pnpm link --global @langchain/openai
 ```

-clone the sources somewhere on your filesystem
-In the sources folder :

-- use pnpm build to build the project
-- use pnpm link --global to link the project globally

 ## Link the sources to your project folder